Experiences of post-war National Service in the Grenadier Guards

 A BRIGADE is a battle formation consisting of three or more battalions joined together, under an officer who hold the rank of Brigadier,

-A battalion consists of approx: 800 soldiers, in wartime this would increase to 1,000 men.
+A battalion consists of approximately: 800 soldiers, in wartime this would increase to 1,000 men.

 The BRIGADE of Guards consists of 7 BATTALIONS, Grenadier, Coldstream, Scots, Irish, Welsh, Horse Guards and Blues and Royals.
 These seven regiments are called the HOUSEHOLD BRIGADE., and are responsible for the safety of the Royal Family.